In breathless U.S. election, Twitter generates buzz not cash

-NEW YORK/WASHINGTON This year's presidential election might be the perfect microcosm of Twitter's woes.
+NEW YORK/WASHINGTON (Reuters) - This year's presidential election might be the perfect microcosm of Twitter's woes.

 While some of the most memorable moments of the campaign for the White House have played out on the platform, Twitter has been unable to turn the attention and activity into ad dollars or user growth.